-I used to think if I ate a lot of carbs at night I would get fat but that hasn’t happened.
+When I first started training, I thought if I ate a lot of carbs at night I would get fat but through experimentation over the years I’ve realized this isn’t true.
 Surprisingly, I’ve been able to lose weight using this strategy and the biggest benefit of all is that I cured my insomnia.
 I had chronic insomnia in my 20s and, while my sleeping improved somewhat when I started training, it was also pretty bad for most of my 30s.

 A couple of years ago I started experimenting with carbs after a trip to China where I had lost weight despite eating copious amounts of white rice multiple times a day.
 Through experimentation and tracking food intake, I realized that if I ate a certain amount of calories in the evening, I slept better.